fikrimastor/memory-library/QWEN.md

-# CLAUDE.md
+# QWEN.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to Qwen Code when working with code in this repository.

 ## Project Overview